fedor-rusak/simpleNodeProject/README.md

 It is quite complicated yet no additional libs.

+## Hacks&Tricks

+### Minimize CSS

+Idea - find information about unused CSS styles, export this data, use it to really minimize CSS.

+My implementation includes two additional steps:

+1. Format CSS files to be one block per line.
+I do it with this [service](http://www.lonniebest.com/formatcss/).
+2. Remove multi-line sections like @media queries.
+3. Use Firefox with plugin [Dust-Me Selectors](https://addons.mozilla.org/ru/firefox/addon/dust-me-selectors/) to scan your page (with formatted CSS).
+4. Export used selectors in JSON format
+5. Use hand-written program to remove unused CSS.

 ## Popular names and concepts

 ### HTTP

 To me HyperText means nothing but Transfer Protocol sounds promising.

 So if we have two computers, how they gonna understand each other?
-Thay have a special format for their messages!
+They have a special format for their messages!

 For example you want some index.html page: